-Whilst the water can look tempting on a calm summer's day, the Lake District weather can easily change.
+Below watch a paddleboard safety video and how to hire equipment.
+While the water can look tempting on a calm summer day, Lake District weather can easily change.
 You should always be aware of the weather and its impact on the water.
-Check out the local Weatherline forecast.

 Or check out Biosecurity for boat and kayak users